albhasan/rwtss/README.md

 R client for Web Time Series Service (WTSS).

+<h1>NOTE:</h1>
+This project is now part of the <a href="https://github.com/e-sensing">e-sensing project<a> and it's been re-named as <a href="https://github.com/e-sensing/wtss.R">wtss.R<a>; please go there to obtain the latest releases and updates.
+The code in the page is no longer updated or modified, however, it is keep for legacy applications.

+<h1>rwtss</h1>

 WTSS is a lightweight web service for handling remote sensing imagery as time series.
 Through a simple and effective representation for time series, this web service can be easily integrated into free and open source tools such as R, Python and web browser (through JavaScript).